anpaz/qstack/README.md

 To evaluate a single shot of a program:

 1. The quantum machine calls `restart` on both cpu and qpu.
-2. It evaluates the order each one of the kernels as follows:
+2. It evaluates in order each one of the kernels as follows:
    1. it allocates the target qubit
-   2. it iterates through each instruction
+   2. it iterates through each instruction:
-      2.1 for quantum instructions, it delegates evaluates to the qpu 2.2 for embedded kernels, it recursively evaluates the kernel
+      2.1 if a quantum instructions, it delegates evaluates to the qpu 2.2 if an embedded kernel, it recursively evaluates the kernel
-   3. it measures the allocated qubit
+   3. it measures the target qubit
-   4. if the kernel has a classical callback, it delegates evaluation to the cpu.
+   4. if the kernel has a classical instruction, it delegates its evaluation to the cpu.
       4.1 if the evaluation returns a kernel, it evaluates the kernel.

 ---